-Name: Access Recreation Inc.

-Postal address:

-Dear Access Recreation

-the above development application was: ditions (refer to the conditions contained in Attachment 1)
+I advise that, on 1 November 2023, the above development application was:

-Note: The conditions show conditions have been impose which conditions have been imposed by the assessment manager and which d by a referral agency.
+Note: The conditions show which conditions have been imposed by the assessment manager and which conditions have been imposed by a referral agency.

 1. DETAILS OF THE APPROVAL